hashicorp/terraform-azurerm-vault/modules/vault-cluster/README.md

 For each of the standby nodes:

-1. SSH to the EC2 Instance where the Vault standby is running.
+1. SSH to the Azure Instance where the Vault standby is running.
 1. Execute `sudo supervisorctl stop vault` to have Vault shut down gracefully.
-1. Terminate the EC2 Instance.
+1. Terminate the Azure Instance.
-1. After a minute or two, the ASG should automatically launch a new Instance, with the new AMI, to replace the old one.
+1. After a minute or two, the Scale Set should automatically launch a new Instance, with the new Azure Image, to replace the old one.
-1. Have each Vault admin SSH to the new EC2 Instance and unseal it.
+1. Have each Vault admin SSH to the new Azure Instance and unseal it.

 ### Replace the primary node